Global Multi-Sector Income

 - The investment objective for the strategy is to generate attractive income and provide capital preservation

 - Portfolio construction combines macroeconomic, country, and currency themes with fundamental sector and security selection analysis

 - Derivatives may be used to enhance credit exposure in advantageous market conditions or, more commonly, as a hedging mechanism to protect principal during market drawdowns, manage portfolio volatility, and dampen idiosyncratic market risks

 - Investments typically are concentrated in sectors and individual issuers that we believe offer the best combination of yield and total return potential while minimizing potential loss

-- Portfolios normally consist of 75 to 125 corporate, sovereign, or securitized issues from domestic and foreign issuers
+- Portfolios normally consist of 100 to 250 corporate, sovereign, or securitized issuers

-The investible universe includes a broad mix of global securities, including but not limited to: sovereign debt, emerging markets debt, global high yield credit, global investment-grade credit, structured credit, convertible securities, preferred stock, common stock, and currencies.
-The strategy may hold synthetic short or long positions on individual securities, indices, currencies, or interest rates.
+The investible universe includes a broad mix of global securities, primarily fixed income assets, including but not limited to: sovereign debt, emerging markets debt, global high yield or investment-grade credit, structured credit, convertible securities, and currencies.
+Derivatives are employed to enhance credit risk, broaden income opportunities, or limit market risk in challenging market environments.